0racle/j-raylib/README.md

 # Usage and limitations

-There's no 3d support year, nor the use of any other structs apart from `Vector2` and `Color`.
+There's no 3d support yet, nor the use of any other structs apart from `Vector2` and `Color`.
 To create `Vector2` and `Color` value structs, I'm doing a bit of bit gymnastics that the FFI (on my machine) seems happy with.
 I'm not sure if it will work on 32-bit platforms correctly.

 All functions (including the `Vector2` and `Color` J helper verbs) are under the `rl` Locale.